Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Fast Algorithm for Computing V-Fold Penalties for Least-Squares Density Estimation

-In the histogram case, that is, when $\Lambda_m$ is a partition of $\X$ and $\forall \lamm$, $\psil = \absj{\lambda}^{-1/2} \un_{\lambda}\,$, the computational complexity of Algorithm~\ref{proc.penVF.fast} can be reduced to the order of $n + V^2 \card(\Lambda_m)$. \end{proposition} Proposition~\ref{pro.proc.penVF-fast.general-density} is proved in Section~\ref{sec.app.proof.pro.algo}.
-Note that closed-form formulas are available for the leave-$p$-out criterion in least-squares density estimation \cite{Cel:2008}, allowing to compute it with a complexity of order $n \card(\Lambda_m)$ in general, and smaller in some particular cases---for instance, $n$ for histograms.
+Note that closed-form formulas are available for the leave-$p$-out criterion in least-squares density estimation \citep{Cel:2008}, allowing to compute it with a complexity of order $n \card(\Lambda_m)$ in general, and smaller in some particular cases---for instance, $n$ for histograms.